Lulism

-Lulism (Lulismo) is a political ideology describing the 2006 consolidation of segments of Brazilian society previously hostile to social movements and the Workers' Party behind political forces led by President Luiz Inácio Lula da Silva.
-The controlled reformism and limited structural change focused on the poorest sections of society.
+Lulism (Lulismo) is a political ideology describing the 2006 consolidation of segments of Brazilian society previously hostile to social movements and the Workers' Party behind political forces led by President Luiz Inácio Lula da Silva, appealed by a controlled reformism and limited structural change focused on the poorest sections of society.
 The lower classes, who had distanced themselves from Lula, accepted his candidacy after his first term as President as the middle class turned from him.
 The rhetoric and praxis which united the maintenance of stability and state distributism are the origins of Lulism.
 While advocating socialism, Lulism aims for a 'social liberal' approach that gradually resolves the gap between the rich and the poor in a market-oriented way.

 Brazilian manufacturers, banks and retailers benefited from the consumption-led and credit-fueled government economic model.
 According to André Singer, who coined the term: "The convergence of interests of the private industry sector on one side, and of the organized labor force on the other, led to the stability that allowed this political system to take the form of a sort of consensus".
 This equilibrium allowed the government to gradually make significant changes in policy.
 In the Lulism movement, non-confrontation is a sine qua non for development.
 It is part of the Latin American leftist wave known as Socialism of the 21st century.